5 Best Nori for Sushi to Make Perfect Rolls at Home

 Best Brands Of Sushi Nori

 Many sushi die hearts believe that the best nori comes from Japan.
-When you are out shopping, ensure thus to inspect the packaging to confirm whether the product was manufactured in Japan.
+When you are out shopping, ensure that to inspect the packaging to confirm whether the product was manufactured in Japan.
 If you can’t find it in your local supermarkets or online, don’t worry.
 Other countries, like South Korea and China, also make versions of nori, some of which are pretty decent.

 Some of the most reputable nori brands to look out for include: